 If the key has a code, return it prefixed with ’#’.

-For now the status is not encoded in the keyspec, this may change in the future.
+The status is not encoded in the keyspec, but this may change in the future.

 Return a map of (KEYSPEC SYM) from KEYMAP.